Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Related work

+The recent work \cite{Berthier2020_gossip}, although focusing on a specific application domain of gossip problem, uses a spectral condition (see their Proposition 5.5 or Definition I.2) which is different from the classical source condition and much closer to our condition, and also considers a Jacobi-based optimization algorithm.
+However, both \cite{Berthier2020_gossip} and earlier works \cite{brakhage1987ill,hanke1991accelerated} rely on classical asymptotic properties of Jacobi polynomials for the proofs of upper bounds, e.g. Theorem 7.32.2 of \cite{Szvego1939}.
+This approach quickly provides the desired $O(n^{-2\zeta})$ rate but does not specify the constant.
+In contrast, our flattened polynomial construction of Theorem \ref{ther:worst_case_loss} followed by accurate estimations in Theorem \ref{ther:Jacobi_worst_case_UB} and Proposition \ref{prop:parabola_powerlaw_av_minimum} lead to an explicit and tight constant in the convergence bound (e.g. overestimation by at most a factor of $C_\zeta=4$ for $\zeta=1$).

-\paragraph{Power law spectral conditions, SGD and NTK.} Analogs of our power law spectral conditions \eqref{eq:rhozeta} and \eqref{eq:lkcknu} are well-known in literature on kernel methods, regularized regression and SGD \cite{caponnetto2007optimal, steinwart2009optimal, varre2021last}.
-Convergence of SGD (Stochastic Gradient Descent) under these or similar conditions has been studied in \cite{berthier2020tight, zou2021benign, varre2021last}.
-SGD subsumes GD as a special case of noiseless gradient evaluation (or, in terms of batch-wise learning, GD can be viewed as a version of SGD with infinitely large batches).
+\paragraph{SGD.} Analogs of our power law spectral conditions \eqref{eq:rhozeta} and \eqref{eq:lkcknu} are well-known in literature on kernel methods, regularized regression and SGD \citep{caponnetto2007optimal, steinwart2009optimal, varre2021last}.
+Convergence of SGD under these or similar conditions has been studied in \cite{berthier2020tight, zou2021benign, varre2021last, velikanov2022view}.
+SGD subsumes GD as a special case of noiseless gradient evaluation, but is in a sense more complex than all the algorithms we discuss in this paper because even for linear models the loss evolution under SGD is not generally expressible in terms of only spectral data.
+The most common version of SGD is mini-batch SGD in which the stochasticity is due to random sampling of the underlying data.
 In contrast to GD, SD and HB (cf. Table \ref{tab:bounds}), convergence rates of SGD do depend directly, in general, on the eigenvalue decay exponent $\nu$.
+In particular, for mini-batch SGD with constant learning rates the respective exponent equals $\min(\zeta, 2-1/\nu)$; moreover, optimization diverges if $\nu<1$.